osundblad/java-type-util/README.md

     }

-If there is no predefined limit you can create your own Limits easily:
+If no predefined limit matches your requirements you can create your own Limits easily:

     Limit<Integer> evenLimit = (item) -> (((item % 2) == 0) ?
 Optional.empty() : Optional.of(ValidationError.of(item + " is odd")));
     LimitedInteger even = LimitedInteger.init().limit(evenLimit).build();